mascam97/fastapi-social-media/README.md

 Personal project to learn FastAPI / Python.

+### Achievements 2023 :star2:

+- [x] Added a CRUD for publications.
+- [x] Implemented authentication
+- [x] Added testing
+- [ ] Added a CRUD for comments
+- [ ] Added endpoints to register, logout and update profile
+- [ ] Configured hexagonal architecture
+- [ ] Added a Docker container
+- [ ] Implemented GraphQL
+- [ ] Implemented a MySQL database
+- [ ] Included a CI/CD pipeline with GitHub Actions
+- [ ] Implemented best practices like dotenv, logging, etc.

 ## Getting Started :rocket:

 These instructions will get you a copy of the project up and running on your local machine.